joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/30/us/census-immigration-large-counties.html?searchResultPosition=4

 **Fire Kills at Least 10 on Passenger Ferry in Philippines**\
-`The vessel caught fire near an island in the southern province of Basilan, the coast guard said.
-The cause was not immediately clear.`\
+`The vessel caught fire near the southern island province of Basilan, the coast guard said.
+At least seven passengers were missing.`\
 https://nytimes.com/2023/03/29/world/asia/philippines-ferry-fire.html?searchResultPosition=5

 **Quotation of the Day: Football Yankees?
 Basketball Yankees?
 Brazilians Don’t Care, They Just Want the Cap.**\